Terra Chã and Pico Branco footpaths, Porto Santo

 Carolina also tells us about the lowest Pico da Gandaia which – say the tongues of the island – received such baptism for being one of the chosen by couples in Porto Santo for flirtations and the like.

-The Inevitable Rabbits of Porto Santo
+The Inevitable and Countless Rabbits

 Despite its inhospitable hardness of almost rock, whenever the slope of the slope softens a little, out of nowhere, the prolific Porto Santo rabbits appear, descendants of the couple who are said to be introduced by Bartolomeu Perestrelo, future captain captain of Porto Santo.